Jaimead7/PartsSorter/capture/README.md

 ### Create a .env.docker.
 Use the [.env.example](./.env.example) as example.
 - ORIGIN_NAME &rarr; Name for the device.
 This name should be on the database for manage the origin of the images uploaded.
-- API_IP &rarr; Base IP of the API.
+- API_URL &rarr; Base IP of the API.
 - LOGGING_LVL &rarr; Logging level.
 - LOGS_PATH &rarr; Path where the logs will be saved.
 - ACTUATOR_PIN &rarr; Output pin connected to the relay of the actuator.